IntentArchitect/Docs/articles/applications/how-to-create-application-templates/how-to-create-application-templates.md

 ![Application Template Components](images/testing-select-application-template-components.png)

-Observe that it's showing all the elements we created in the [Specify a Group and a Component](#specify-a-group-and-a-component) and [Add a Module](#add-a-module) steps.
+Notice that it's showing all the elements we created in the [Specify a Group and a Component](#specify-a-group-and-a-component) and [Add a Module](#add-a-module) steps.

 ## Next steps